-To celebrate Galentine’s Day this year, we gathered together over Zoom to make a special cake packed with strawberry flavor!
+To celebrate Galentine’s Day this year, we gathered together over Zoom to make a special cake packed with strawberry flavor (recipe from Sally’s Baking Addiction)!
 The cake itself has a strawberry puree blended in that is made from a pound of pure fresh strawberries and the frosting has freeze-dried strawberries blended in to give it that beautiful color and delicious flavor.
 It was so fun to come together and do our most complex virtual baking session recipe yet since it required a prep step with the puree ahead of time, making the actual cake(s), and also making the frosting to go on top.
 We had a lovely afternoon together and really got into a state of flow with each of the steps.
 In classic Baking with Friends fashion there were a couple of spills here and there but nothing we couldn’t handle!
 It was such a lovely day to celebrate friendship by making this scrumptious and festive cake!

 Strawberry Cake Ingredients

 - 2 1/2 cups (285g) sifted cake flour (spoon and leveled)

 - 1/2 tsp baking soda

 - 3/4 cup (1.5 sticks; 170g) unsalted butter, softened to room temperature